LAtimes2/TeensyLogicAnalyzer/README.md

 # TeensyLogicAnalyzer
 Logic Analyzer for the Teensy development boards (pjrc.com/teensy)

+(Note: Does not work with Teensy 4 yet.
+Coming soon)

 Two modes:

 * Basic (default) - I just want to record up to 8 signals at up to about 1 MHz.
 Higher speeds (6 to 48 MHz) are available with some restrictions.